wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 ### Mid-term Blog

-There will be an GSoD Mid-term Demo Day, volunteers can orgnize this Mid-term Demo Day on a regular weekly zoom meeting.
+There will be a GSoD Mid-term Demo Day, volunteers can organize this Mid-term Demo Day on a regular weekly zoom meeting.

-All of the techwriter should submit a mid-term blog with the YouTube Midterm demo day video and a summary of the mid-term work.
+All of the tech writers should submit a mid-term blog with the YouTube Midterm demo day video and a summary of the mid-term work.
 The video needs to be uploaded to youtube, and contact Huan to add it to the playlist of wechaty.

 Report template as follows: